georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 and plot these probabilities as a function of $\theta$.

-When we compute this we obtain a function of $\theta$ given the data: in this case a "discrete likelihood", a discrete statistical model choosen to represent the behavior of the phenomenon.
+When we compute this we obtain a function of $\theta$ given the data: in this case a "discrete likelihood", a discrete statistical model chosen to represent the behavior of the phenomenon.

 ```r
 par(mfrow=c(1,1))